rmsrosa/rode_convergence_euler/docs/src/theory/idea.md

 ```math
     \mathbb{E}\left[\left|f(s, X_{\tau^N(s)}^N, Y_s) - f(\tau^N(s), X_{\tau^N(s)}^N, Y_{\tau^N(s)})\right|\right] \leq C\Delta t^{\theta}.
 ```

 Instead, we look at the whole global error and assume that the steps of the process given by $F_t = f(t, X_{\tau^N(t)}^N, Y_t)$ can be controlled in a suitable way.
 In order to give the main idea, let us assume for the moment that the sample paths of $\{F_t\}_{t\in I}$ satisfy
 ```math
     F_s - F_\tau = \int_\tau^s \;\mathrm{d}F_\xi,
 ```
 either in the sense of a Riemann-Stieltjes integral or of an Itô integral.
 The first sense fits the case of noises with bounded total variation, while the second one fits the case of an Itô noise.
-In any case, we bound the global error term using the Fubini Theorem,
+This is **the second main idea.**

+Now comes the **third main idea.** We use Fubini's Theorem to switch the order of integration, making the lower regularity (acting on the variable $\xi$) vary on the larger scale (on the interval $[0, t_j]$) instead of on the scale of the time-step (on $[\tau^N(s), s]$).
+In this way, We bound the global error term as
 ```math
 \begin{align*}
     \int_0^{t_j} \left( f(s, X_{\tau^N(s)}^N, Y_s) - f(\tau^N(s), X_{\tau^N(s)}^N, Y_{\tau^N(s)}) \right)\;\mathrm{d}s & = \int_0^{t_j} \int_{\tau^N(s)}^s \;\mathrm{d}  F_\xi\;\mathrm{d}s \\